A visual glitch is definable by a set of aesthetic characteristics (Moradi, 2004).

 I found this very nice interface (a Philips color analyser) in a second hand market that I will use to house my fingerprintscanner, I like how it looks with the nobs and so and that it has this fat external thing connected like that but the sticking out part itself is not so nice so I made a new one.

 Reflection Paper Written By Hannes Andersson for RAPA: Week 1.

 Observing yourself becomes observing yourself observing yourself.
 A fridge-lightee kind of stack overflow thing.
 Where does it lead?
 Where does it end?
 How many layers of detachment do we need to look at the self from the point of view of the self?
 When does it become theory?
 Say we do so we are what?
 Humans are meaning generating technological animals.
 Is theory not a technology?
 Who are we in this context?
 Use your bias.
 What kind of epistemology is this?
 Everything is bias.
 Documenting it as such seems fitting.
 Technology itself is a feedback loop.
 Make machines that make culture that makes self.
 Is theory with no words still theory?
 Is there reality without words?
 Is art inherently a phenomenological approach to life?
 Art is an anarchical approach to the creation of theory.
 I am a comment not an answer.
 Answer is always question as of so far.
 So far so good it would seem.

 Facade Mapping of Théâtre du Nord, Lille, France, made by Hannes Andersson.
+Music by Minilogue.

+Organized by Recontres Audiovisuelles in the framework of the European Heritage Days.
 With the support of the Creative Europe Programme of the European Union, TNCE project, the city of Lille and Citeos.